department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/temporary-increase-after-surgery-or-cast.md

 ---
 layout: page-breadcrumbs.html
-title: Temporary Disability Rating after Surgery or Getting a Cast
+title: Recovery from Surgery or an Immobilizing Disability (Convalescence)
-display_title: Convalescence
+display_title: Increase after Surgery or Cast
 description: Find out if you can get a temporary 100% disability rating and VA convalescence pay (sometimes called "back pay") because of a surgery or service-connected disability that's left you unable to move.
 concurrence: complete
 source: http://www.benefits.va.gov/COMPENSATION/claims-special-convalescence.asp
 plainlanguage: 10-28-16 certified in compliance with the Plain Writing Act